jcammmmm/thocments/thocs/gnulinux-debian-setup/starter-guide.md

 This tools will be pretty usefull for documentations tasks.
 * `pdfinfo`: Returns pdf metada such as producer name (scanner name, software), number of pages etc.
 * `pdfimages`: Extracts images from a PDF file.
 If you want to extract every image from `book.pdf` and store each image file with the filename `page-*` this command could help `pdfimages book.pdf out/page`.
+* `libimage-exiftool-perl`: Edit PDF metadata such as display title or author.

 `tesseract-ocr`
 ---------------------------------------